Bill Collins (sprinter): Biography

-In 2011, Collins suffered paralysis to his legs, rendering him unable to walk.
+In 2011, Collins suffered paralysis in his legs, rendering him unable to walk.
 It was later diagnosed as Guillain–Barré syndrome.
 As inexplicable as the disease's cause, was his recovery.
-After spending the 2011 season (when the World Masters Athletics Championships were held in the United States) in a wheelchair, in early 2012 "Superman" came roaring back to set a new indoor world record in the M60 60 metres at the USA Indoor Masters Championships.
+After spending the 2011 season (when the World Masters Athletics Championships were held in the United States) in a wheelchair, in early 2012 "Superman" came back to set a new indoor world record in the M60 60 metres at the USA Indoor Masters Championships.

+Personal life

+He is Married to his beautiful wife Stephanie Collins.
+Bill has five Children: His oldest and only daughter Alicia Collins, son Christopher Collins, Arte Collins, Lavon Collins and Aviante Collins.